 Over the past few years, wearable fitness devices have increased in popularity.
 According to the NPD Group’s Wearable Technology Study, which was released in January 2014, one in three consumers was aware of wearable fitness trackers and 28 percent of those people were likely to buy one.
 Undoubtedly, the number of people who use fitness trackers has only grown since the release of that study as new and improved versions constantly hit the market.

-There are a variety of products that offer the ability to track your health and sync to your wellness portal.
+There are a that offer the ability to track your health and sync to your wellness portal.
 Fitbit, the most popular fitness tracker in 2015, accounted for 79 percent of sales of the devices, according to an article on ZDNet.
 The same article also noted that spending on wearable devices doubled in 2015 to $1.46 billion in sales.
 In addition to Fitbit, other popular wearable brands include Jawbone, Samsung and Apple.

 While the popularity of the devices is definitely linked to an increased interest in monitoring health, the new sleek and discreet designs make it easy to incorporate the fashionable devices into your everyday wardrobe.